 Dr. McGhee specializes in Ocular Allergies, Dry Eyes, Anterior Segment Disorders, specialty contact lenses, and Red Eyes.
 She graduated with a BA in Biology from Fisk University in Nashville, TN and later obtained her BS in Visual Science and Doctor of Optometry degree from the Illinois College of Optometry.
 She was appointed to the Georgia Board of Optometry by Governor Roy Barnes in 2002.
 She has been a member of the American Optometric Association, the National Optometric Association, and the Georgia Optometric Association for over 20 years.
 Dr. McGhee is also a member of Alpha Kappa Alpha Sorority, Inc.

 When not working, Dr. McGhee’s favorite activity includes speaking to high school students about attending college.
 She enjoys motivating them to realize that attending college is a once-in-a-lifetime opportunity, and one should not be deterred due to monetary or financial reasons.
 Dr. McGhee has been married to her husband and best friend -- who she just happened to meet while she was attending Optometry school -- for close to 30 years.
-They have one daughter who is currently in her first year of Law School.
+They have one daughter who is a practicing attorney in Atlanta.

-Dr. McGhee was previously with LensCrafters for 18 years and is very excited to now be in her second year at the Walmart Vision Center.
+Dr. McGhee was previously with LensCrafters for 18 years and is excited to now be practicing with Walmart Vision Center.
 She continues to care for her prior patients and looks forward to caring for her new patients at the Vision Center, where all of her patients can enjoy quality services at better prices.